CaptainCodeman/clean-go/readme.md

 Go has build tags to control which code is included and when running on AppEngine the `appengine` tag is automatically applied.
-This provides an easy way to include or exclude code that will only work on one platform or the other. i.e. there is no point building the appengine provider into a standalone build.
+This provides an easy way to include or exclude code that will only work on one platform or the other. i.e. there is no point building the appengine provider into a standalone build and some code can't be executed on appengine classic - this provides a way to keep things separated.

 ## Dependency Injection
 Surely it's needed for such a thing?
 No it isn't.
 While DI can be a useful tool,